phovea/phovea.github.io/developers/management_utility.md

 ### *compile*, *build*, *server*, *server_js*, *dev* commands

-builds or build and runs Caleydo Web.
+builds or build and runs Phovea.
 [Grunt](http://gruntjs.com) is used as build tool and this command redirects to it.

-The `dev` command first compiles Caleydo Web and then watches for changes.
+The `dev` command first compiles Phovea and then watches for changes.
 No server will be started

 ### *install*, *list*, *explore*, *search*, ... commands